sgnaguib/palcalprivacy/index.md

 2. How We Use Information

-Since we do not collect any personal information, there is no usage of user data for any purpose.
+Since we do NOT collect any personal information, there is no usage of user data for any purpose.

 3. How We Share Information